Utshaw/Vagrant/README.md

 # Vagrant (Development Environments Made Easy) <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/87/Vagrant.png/492px-Vagrant.png" align="right" width="100px" alt="Vagrant Logo">

+## Info (Docker & Vagrant)
+- Used for creating development environment
+- While Docker uses container technology vagrant used Virtual Machines
+- VMs emulate a physical computer comes with complete OS, resource allocation
+- Host machine provides necessary physical resources
+- Virtualized envionment works as independent machine with it's own BIOS, CPU, storage, network adapters
+- Modern VMs run on Hypervisors
+- Hypervisors are responsible for creation and execution of VMs
+- Example of Hypervisors: KVM, vmware
+- Vagrant is Open Source tool for creating and maintaining Virtual Machines
+- Vagrant Simplifies the management of VMs
+- Containers create virtualization on the OS level
+- Containers create executable software package which isolates app from it's environments
+- Inside the package the container has necesary properties Code, Runtime, system library
+- Containers run on OS of host machine
+- Docker doesn't create whole OS
+- Docker Uses kernel of the host OS & creates virtualization only for the application and necessary libraries

 ## Example
 ```
 mkdir vgdemo # create a dir for containing the vagrant project files